-Policy / Governance All COVID Board policies are up to date with the GUSD Governing Board as released from CSBA.
-COVID19 health information will be shared via parent square, District Website, Social Media, and/or mail.
+All COVID Board policies are up to date with the GUSD Governing Board as released from CSBA.

+Policy / Governance

 Human Resources Staff will also receive social-emotional services as evident through our tiered system above and will be informed of these opportunities via email and/or staff meetings.
 Finance Our counselors are fully-equipped to provide professional development to staff.
 In the event that there are issues in which additional supports are needed, funds have been encumbered to ensure we can provide the training necessary.
 Professional Development Professional Development will be provided for teaching staff via Google Slides, YouTube Channels, and when appropriate, through online meetings with Counselors.
 Topics which may be covered include: Second Step Curriculum, identification of students in need, and the use of the GUSD counselor website.